Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade-prepare.md

 What if a package isn't compatible?

 If a critical package isn't yet compatible with <Constant name="fusion" />:
-- Check with the package maintainer about their roadmap
+- Check with the package maintainer about their roadmap.
-- Open an issue requesting <Constant name="fusion" /> support
+- Open an issue requesting <Constant name="fusion" /> support.
-- Consider contributing the compatibility updates yourself
+- Consider contributing the compatibility updates yourself.
 - Try it out anyway!
 The incompatible portion of the package might not impact your project.

 import FusionPackageCompatibility from '/snippets/_fusion-package-compatibility.md';